Autumns come and go.

 Clarence, a kindly guardian angel shared those words in the classic 1946 movie ‘It’s a Wonderful Life.”

 And I’ve often found the words ring even more true when talking about our dogs.

-As my fourteen year old lame corgi Maddie continued to struggle earlier this summer with various health issues, I was already feeling an all too familiar void coming my way.
+As my fourteen year old lame corgi Maddie continued to struggle last summer with various health issues, I was already feeling an all too familiar void coming my way.

 While lamenting with a fellow corgi owner strolling by with his own corgi pup, I was advised to adopt another dog before Maddie passed on “to help ease the pain.”

 He was speaking from his own experience.

 “Thanks for the suggestion,” I said dismissing the advice right after our conversation.

 After all, I still had a couple of four legged friends back at home.

 Yet I knew the hole in my heart was growing as Maddie’s days continued to shrink.

 I’d been visiting a nearby cemetery where my parents and brother were buried, and was feeling a little blue.

-As I first entered the shelter, I spotted a white five pound dog dancing with joy as he first saw me.
+As I first entered the shelter, I immediately spotted a white, five pound dog dancing with joy as he first saw me.

-The silver wispy curls shining like a halo on his head reminded me of Clarence.
+The silver wispy curls shining like a halo on his head reminded me some of Clarence the angel.

 And this little fellow was clearly a senior as well.

 Estimated to be about ten years old, the dog was a dirty, matted mess when he’d first arrived at the shelter.
 He had so much hair on his body that the staff could only guess at the breed hidden below.

 A half hour after my arrival a smiling Harry and a smiling me walked together out of the shelter after completing the adoption paperwork.

 But I chose to leave the dirty part of his name far behind.

 Once back in my home, Harry quickly got to work befriending Maddie as she rested on her cozy plaid dog bed in the kitchen.

 Harry would share his sweet smiles and dancing acumen in spontaneous recitals of joy right next to the stove.

 Maddie appeared to approve of her new friend, watching every move.